Soon to be Birthed…

 An expose on people who work with DEAD materials for a LIVING.

 This mini-series aims to de-stigmatize having a relationship with death.
-Episode 1 will premier this coming spring… popping up with the saplings that often grow out of dead logs:
+Episode 1 will premier next spring… popping up with the saplings that often grow out of dead logs:

 Temporary Mourning Rituals for Animal/Pet Death & Ecological Grief: